 Glue (stick or liquid is fine)

 Step 1: Printing and Lamination

-First, print out all the pages for this game.
-You can grab it from our member library (access at the bottom of this post).
+First, print out all the pages for this game (access at the bottom of this post).

 Once you have it printed out (I recommend cardstock), cut out each piece along the black line to prepare for laminating.
 Make sure that you leave about 1/2″ spacing between each piece as you laminate.

 You really do want to laminate this project as the Velcro would tear regular paper over time and this game would only be good for a few uses.

 Laminating it ensures it can be used over and over again!

 I use the Ultima35 EZ Load roll lamination machine as it’s small enough to be a home machine, but it’s just as powerful as the ones you would find in professional settings!
 Plus, it’s a roll laminator which I LOVE – Don’t get me started on pouch lamination machines 🙂

 I adore this machine and let me tell you, you will too!

 A mom of small kids!
 Or big kids!
 Or even medium kids 😉